valboz/RTModel/docs/DataPreparation.md

 ```

-The first line is just a header and is ignored by `RTModel`.
+The first line is a header specifying the content of the columns.

+`RTModel` accepts both input in magnitudes or fluxes.

-Each data point contains magnitude, error and Heliocentric Julian Date - 2450000.
+If the header contains the keyword "Mag", then `RTModel` assumes that each line contains magnitude, error and Heliocentric Julian Date - 2450000 for each individual photometric measurement.

+If the header DOES NOT contain the keyword "Mag", then `RTModel` assumes that each line contains flux, error and Heliocentric Julian Date - 2450000 for each individual photometric measurement.

 ## Event coordinates